BrownAppliedCryptography/devenv/docker/README.md

     snapshot is created, it’ll take just a second or so for Docker to restart it.

+    The script will attempt to ask for authentication to be able to tag and push the image.
+At this point, you may exit the script if you only wish to have a built image.

 We may need to change the Docker image during the semester.
 If we do, you’ll update your repository to get the latest Dockerfile, then re-run the `./cs1515-build-docker` command from step 2.
 However, later runs should be faster since they’ll take advantage of your previous work.

+For these reasons, it is **highly recommended** that you pull the image from DockerHub.

 > `./cs1515-build-docker` is a wrapper around `docker build`.
 On x86-64 hosts, it runs
 > `docker build -t cs1515:latest -f Dockerfile --platform linux/amd64`.